Natural Vs. Manufactured Stone

 Here at Brick 1 Masonry, we are the leading figures for both manufactured stone veneer installation projects and natural stone construction!
 As the leading masonry contractor in Tulsa, Oklahoma, we specialize in various stonework and masonry projects that give the most out of our client’s investments.
 Whether it’s masonry repair or full-on decorative masonry works, you are guaranteed results that are definitely worth your time and budget.
 For more information about our services, feel free to head to our SERVICES tab.

 If you have any inquiries, you can reach us by calling 918-698-3573 or emailing us at Info@brick1masonry.com.
 You can also leave us a message by filling out the form provided on our CONTACT page.
+For personal discussions, you can visit our office at 131 North Birmingham Place, Tulsa, OK.
 The next time you’re in need of veneer installation services or masonry repair near your area, make sure to partner with the best in the business, hire Brick 1 Masonry today!